Logo

 Age: 3,115 y Park: Sequoia NP Discovered By: James Wolverton

-Notes: General Sherman, named to honor United States Union Army General William T. Sherman, is the largest of three trillion trees on Earth and the American Forests (1,533 AF points) national champion giant redwood.
+Notes: General Sherman, named to honor United States Union Army General William T. Sherman, is the largest of three trillion trees on Earth, the American Forests (1,533 AF points) national champion giant redwood, and the 2nd oldest living redwood.
 It has more than two billion leaves (most of any tree yet measured) and seventy-four thousand cones and is the only known tree which has a trunk 20 ft (6 m) wide 35 ft (11 m) above ground.

 General Sherman has held the title of world's largest tree since 1931 after a team of engineers, led by J. W. Jourdan of the San Joaquin Light and Power Corporation, measured the four then-largest-known redwoods (Boole, Hart, General Grant, and General Sherman) and determined that General Sherman was the true size champion.